YaranFan/maddpg_tennis/README.md

 # Collaboration and Competition - MADDPG
-This project uses Multi-Agent Deep Deterministic Policy Gradients (MADDPG) to solve the Tennis environment (Unity MLAgents) The GIF below shows two trained agents that can play tennis and try to keep the ball in play.
+This project uses Multi-Agent Deep Deterministic Policy Gradients (MADDPG) to solve the Tennis environment (Unity MLAgents).

+The GIF below shows two trained agents that can play tennis and try to keep the ball in play.

 ![Trained_Agent](tennis_trained_agents.gif)

 ## Tennis Environment